OSInside/cloud-builder/_sources/runner_setup.rst.txt

    purpose to let users test and run {CB}.
 For production change this value to your git project

-   .. note:: CB_PACKAGE_LIMIT
+   .. note:: CB_BUILD_LIMIT

-      Every runner comes with a package build limit.
+      Every runner comes with a build limit.
 This is the number of simultaneously allowed build processes.
 If the limit is hit the runner closes its connection to the message broker until the number is below the maximum.
 For Apache kafka the close of the